-- (a) Who Must File; Contents.
-A nongovernmental corporate party must file 2 copies of a disclosure statement that: - identifies any parent corporation and any publicly held corporation owning 10% or more of its stock; or - (2) states that there is no such corporation. - (b) Time to File; Supplemental Filing.
-A party must: - (1) file the disclosure statement with its first appearance, pleading, petition, motion, response, or other request addressed to the court; and - (2) promptly file a supplemental statement if any required information changes.
+(a) Who Must File; Contents.
+A nongovernmental corporate party or a nongovernmental corporation that seeks to intervene must file a statement that:

+- identifies any parent corporation and any publicly held corporation owning 10% or more of its stock; or - (2) states that there is no such corporation. - (b) Time to File; Supplemental Filing.
+A party, intervenor, or proposed intervenor must: - (1) file the disclosure statement with its first appearance, pleading, petition, motion, response, or other request addressed to the court; and - (2) promptly file a supplemental statement if any required information changes.

 (Added Sept.
 15, 2003; as amended Nov.
-3, 2008.)
+3, 2008, July 31, 2023.)